-Especially when doing projects that work with art and society (socially engaged practice), partnerships with the civil society are equally important to those within the art sector and crucial in mediating the relationship with the community.
+Especially when doing projects that work with art and society (socially engaged practice), partnerships with civil society organisation are equally important to those within the art sector and crucial in mediating relationships with the community.
 Local partners can provide a solid base of knowledge of the place and existing connections as a ‘way in’ to the community.
 Partnerships work when there is a meeting of values; clarity about the aims of what you are trying to achieve; and clarity about roles (who does what).
-They are about getting the balance right between having a clear plan but enough flexibility to adjust and adapt.
+Successful partnerships are about getting the balance right between having a clear plan but enough flexibility to adjust and adapt.

 Broker the relationships between art/artists and audience

 Another important role of cultural producers is to either be or find the right people to moderate and facilitate the interaction between people, artists and audience – ‘providing that bit of oil to get conversations off the ground’.
-There is this role that we need to carry out as mediators between the art and the artist and people.
+We need to carry out this role as mediators between the art, the artist and people.
 It’s about interpretation and negotiation, listening to the needs of the artists and participants while working with partners.
-We do that providing the tools to unlock meanings, as for instance people (e.g. local volunteers) or communication material that is adequate to the audience.
+We provide the tools to unlock meaning, including people (e.g. local volunteers) or communication material that is appropriate for the audience.

 Develop work that is bespoke to each place

-Having a rigorous plan is as important as being flexible, change and adapt it to respond to the people and the place.
-We must leave room to readjust and respond to reactions and suggestions; be responsive to who you are working with and allow partners to share ownership of the plan instead of pressing upon a set framework of how you want to develop things.
-Chief requirements of cultural producers in this sense are being creative when facing challenges and ready to take risks sometimes.
+Having a rigorous plan is as important as being flexible; change and adapt it to respond to the people and place.
+We must leave room to readjust and respond to reactions and suggestions; be responsive to who you are working with and allow partners to share ownership of the plan instead of pressing upon a set framework of how you want a project to develop.
+Chief requirements of cultural producers in this sense are being creative when facing challenges and being prepared to take risks.